Gavin Williams (baseball): Professional career

-On July 1, 2025, he recorded an unusual inning against the Chicago Cubs at Wrigley Field, retiring three baserunners via “non-plate appearance outs” in one inning; One at home plate and two on pickoffs at first base—marking the first such occurrence for Cleveland since at least 1920, and the first in MLB since April 13, 1985.
+Williams returned to Cleveland's starting rotation for the 2025 season.
+On July 1, 2025, he recorded an unusual inning against the Chicago Cubs at Wrigley Field, retiring three baserunners via “non-plate appearance outs” in one inning; one at home plate and two on pickoffs at first base—marking the first such occurrence for Cleveland since at least 1920, and the first in MLB since April 13, 1985.
 On August 6, 2025, Williams came two outs short of throwing a no-hitter against the New York Mets.
-After striking out former Cleveland Indian Francisco Lindor to open the 9th, Juan Soto hit a home run to end the no-hit bid.
+After Williams struck out former Cleveland player Francisco Lindor to open the ninth inning, Juan Soto hit a home run to end the no-hit bid.
 Williams was removed after inducing a fly ball and a walk.
 This would have been the first Cleveland no-hitter since Len Barker's perfect game against the Toronto Blue Jays in 1981, and would have given the Blue Jays the longest no-hit drought.

+Williams ended the 2025 regular season having started 31 games for Cleveland and pitched to a 12-5 record, a 3.06 ERA, and 173 strikeouts over 167 2/3 innings.
+He made his postseason debut as Cleveland's starting pitcher in Game 1 of the 2025 American League Wild Card Series versus the Detroit Tigers.
+He gave up two unearned runs and struck out eight batters over six innings and was the game's losing pitcher as Detroit won 2-1.

+On July 23, 2026, Williams pitched an immaculate inning against the Minnesota Twins by striking out Byron Buxton, Ryan Jeffers, and Josh Bell in the bottom of the fourth inning.
+It was the first immaculate inning by a Cleveland pitcher since Enyel De Los Santos accomplished the feat against the Tampa Bay Rays on September 27, 2022.